prokoudine/ardour-tutorial/content/how-to-contribute/index.en.md

 4. Repeat step 3 for all subfolders.
 This should give you the translation of an entire chapter on getting started with Ardour.

-### Translating User Interface Elements and Screenshots
+### Translating user interface elements and screenshots

 If Ardour's user interface is available in the language you are translating this tutorial into, it is generally up to you to decide if you refer to localized